 A6.
 Stream restoration practices treat runoff that has already filtered through upstream BMPs.
 The model mimics this upland treatment by simulating stream restoration practices at a watershed outlet.
 The pounds reduced for each pollutant will be added together and applied as a reduction at the watershed outlet for each model segment.
 The model simulates further reductions to nutrients between the watershed outlet and the Chesapeake Bay.

-Protocol 3 is the only protocol that uses upstream loadings to account for load reductions.
-The hydrologic models that are used to estimate runoff for this protocol should account for the runoff reduction associated with several types of upland BMPs.
-Therefore, the protocol already accounts for the “treatment train” effects expected from upstream runoff reduction practices.
-However, jurisdictions will have to account for “non-runoff reduction” practices if they reduce the upstream load appreciably when estimating reductions for Protocol 3.
-Please see Section 5 of the expert panel report for a detailed description of Protocol 3 (pg.
-39-43).
+No other existing BMPs account for the upstream treatment of nutrients by other practices.
+Likewise, jurisdictions will NOT need to account for the effect of upstream BMPs on stream restoration projects.
+(Clarification requested by New York following July 9, 2014 WTWG meeting.)
 Q7.
 Are the stream restoration practices cumulative or annual BMPs?

 A7.
 The stream restoration practices are cumulative BMPs.
 This means that jurisdictions should submit all parameters to NEIEN only in the year the practice is implemented.